bbenchoff/bbenchoff.github.io/pages/FiniteAtari.md

     0xEC, 0xED, 0xEE, 0xF0, 0xF1, 0xF5, 0xF6, 0xF8, 0xF9, 0xFD, 0xFE
 </code>

 Random data has about a 59% chance of being a valid opcode (151 out of 256 possible bytes).
 Real games should do much better than that.
-The bulk of the first kilobyte or so of data should be made up of these opcodes.
+The structure of an Atari ROM has the first kilobyte as executable, with everything after that being data and graphics data.
+Analysing the full set commercial Atari ROMs reveals $>$ 75% of the first kilobyte should be opcodes.

 **Reset Vector Tomfoolery** Atari ROMs need a valid reset vector to the code's entry point.
 In other words, the last two bytes of the code should be between `0xF000` and `0xFFFF`.
 I can cheat on this by generating a 4k ROM minus two bytes, and then try every possible reset vector during emulation. _That's only 4096 times as much work_.